The British army seeks 'snowflakes, binge gamers, phone zombies'

 Another TV ad alternates between a young woman working at supermarket and personnel dodging Molotov cocktails.

-The U.K. has the fifth-largest defence budget in the world, according to a 2015 report by the British government, following the United States, China, Saudi Arabia and Russia.
+The U.K. has the fifth-largest defense budget in the world, according to a 2015 report by the British government, following the United States, China, Saudi Arabia and Russia.

+In a statement, Defense Secretary Gavin Williamson said: “The ‘Your Army Needs You’ campaign is a powerful call to action that appeals to those seeking to make a difference as part of an innovative and inclusive team.
+It shows that time spent in the army equips people with skills for life and provides comradeship, adventure and opportunity like no other job does.”